PC6056 - Work Psychology (2018/19)

-Acquisition of knowledge of the subject matter of this module will be promoted through lecturer-led lectures and workshops (45 hours) and through the guided use of student-centred learning resources (105 hours)with self managed time and private study.
+Acquisition of knowledge of the subject matter of this module will be promoted through lecturer-led lectures and workshops (36 hours) and through the guided use of student-centred learning resources (114 hours) with self managed time and private study.

 On successful completion of the module students will be able to:

-- Develop and apply acceptable solutions for organisations by application of analytical skills and synthesis of psychology theory and established practice.
+3. Develop and apply acceptable solutions for organisations by application of analytical skills and synthesis of psychology theory and established practise.

-Summative assessment will be via an unseen examination of 2 hrs (40%) with topics identified 8 weeks prior to examination; a coursework component essay of 2500 words (60%).
+Summative assessment will be via a coursework component essay of 2500 words (100%).

 Additional formative assessment can be gained from an in class test and web based tests.